When your child becomes ill

-According to 9 § of the KVTES agreement (General collective agreement for municipal personnel), an employee is entitled to a temporary care leave of no more than four (4) working days in case of sudden illness of a child under the age of 12 to arrange the child’s care or to take care of the child.
-According to most collective agreements, the mother or father of the child is entitled to compensation during a temporary care leave in accordance with regulations on sick pay.
-The maximum amount of compensation (three or four days) varies depending on the collective agreement.
+According to 9 § of the KVTES agreement (The general collective agreement for the municipal sector), an employee is entitled to a temporary care leave of no more than four (4) working days in case of a sudden illness of a child under the age of 12, to arrange the child’s care or to take care of the child.
+According to most collective agreements, the mother or father of a child is entitled to compensation during a temporary care leave in accordance with regulations on sick pay.
+The maximum compensation (three or four days) varies depending on the collective agreement.

-For employees of the City of Kokkola and Soite, a self-declaration to one’s superior is sufficient when a child falls ill (1-3 days).
-The superior may approve an absence based on the employee’s self-declaration instead of requiring a doctor’s/public health nurse’s certificate.
-If necessary, the supervisor may require that the child is taken to the reception.
+For employees of the City of Kokkola and Soite, the employee’s own notification to their supervisor is sufficient when your child falls ill (1-3 days).
+The supervisor may approve an absence based on the employee’s own notification, instead of requiring a doctor’s/public health nurse’s certificate.
+If necessary, the supervisor may require that the child is taken to a reception.

 The special care allowance compensates parents for the loss of income during a child’s hospitalisation, and during care at home related to the hospitalisation.